 It is a ready-made 15-week training template that uses all of the principles laid out in this article and more.

 The workouts are designed to be completed in 30-35 minutes a day.

 Be sure to check it out here.

 In order to reap the maximum benefit of your exercise program, it is ideal to increase your muscular size and your muscular strength.

-Both can be obtained by using the right number of sets and reps in your exercise program.
+- You can train for strength and hypertrophy by using the right number of reps in your exercise program.

 - Lastly, do not forget the importance of being well-rounded.
 Rotate the exercises you include in your training every 2-3 months while still improving all 6 movement patterns.